rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -DisableTools
-Turns off function call for this execution only!
+Disables function call for this execution only!

 ```yml
 Parameter Set: (All)